Overview of Different Types of Zippers

 Invisible Zippers

 Invisible zippers are completely hidden from view once they are attached to the garment.
-They are great for dresses, skirts, purses and any other sewing project where you don’t want the zipper to show.
+They are great for dresses, skirts, purses, and any other sewing project where you don’t want the zipper to show.
 These require a special invisible zipper presser foot in order to attach it to the garment.
-They are a bit more tricky to attach than other zippers, but well worth the effort for dressy garments.
+They are a bit trickier to attach than other zippers, but well worth the effort for dressy garments.

 Coil Zippers

-Coil zippers are made from a long coil and are resistant to resistant to damage from bending.
-They are perfect for bags, backpacks and outdoor gear.
+Coil zippers are made from a long coil and are resistant to damage from bending.
+They are perfect for bags, backpacks, and outdoor gear.

 Water Resistant Zippers